I am ‘Becoming’

 Do you need to hear this?
 With all the crud and issues swirling around in our culture, I know I need to be reminded.

 Many people I talked to about it said how ‘scary’ this must have been.
-I wasn’t scared.
-I know God is in control.
-I know that God has determined each of our last days here on earth and, if last Wednesday had been my husband’s last day, the doctors couldn’t have done anything to help him.
+I realized I wasn’t scared.
+I knew God is in control.
+I knew that God has determined each of our last days here on earth and, if that had been my husband’s last day, the doctors couldn’t have done anything to help him.

 I have put my faith in Jesus so I know that God is with me.